 Chantel Blysak is a Canadian Certified Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association.
 She holds a Master Degree in Social Work, specializing in Clinical Practice from the University of Calgary as well as a Bachelor Degree in Child and Youth Care from the University of Victoria.

 Chantel has worked extensively with families facing crises and with children, youth, and adults struggling with the effects of trauma, abuse, domestic violence, substance abuse, depression, anxiety, negative self-esteem, grief and loss.
-She has training in Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Mindfulness-Based Cognitive Therapy, various trauma therapies and is certified in Accelerated Resolution Therapy.
+She has training in Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Mindfulness-Based Cognitive Therapy, various trauma therapies, and is certified in Accelerated Resolution Therapy.
+She is also currently completing training in the Neurosequential Model of Therapeutics (NMT) from the Child Trauma Academy.
 Chantel is passionate about empowering clients to locate their own strength and resilience to overcome the negative impacts of intergenerational trauma, complex trauma, PTSD, and unresolved grief.
-She is committed to providing client-centred, culturally sensitive, collaborative, and non-judgmental counselling and strives to build a trusting and compassionate environment for the people she supports.
+She is committed to providing client-centered, culturally sensitive, collaborative, and non-judgmental counselling and strives to build a trusting and compassionate environment for the people she supports.

 The staff at Creative Works Psychological Services, INC provides trainings in the following areas:

 - Trainings or consultations involved with concepts pertaining to the Neurosequential Model of Therapeutics (NMT model-see link provided above)

 - Health Brain Development